-It’s foggy.
-It’s cold.
-It’s August, and you’re wearing shorts.
-Quick!
-Get thee to a noodle dish!
-It’s the only thing that will warm your bones.
-Good news is that San Francisco is full of delicious options for warming up any time of the year.
-Here’s our map to the best ramen, pho, and plain delicious noodle soups in the city.
+It’s foggy and cold and you’re wearing shorts because it's August.
+Noodles are the only thing that will warm your bones.
+Good news, because San Francisco is full of delicious noodle options that are perfect for raising inner temperatures any time of year.
+Ready to dine?
+Here's our guide to the best ramen, pho, and plain delicious noodle soups in the city.

 Neighborhood: Financial District